-FlexMeasures is a web-based platform, so we need a user account:
+FlexMeasures is also a web-based platform, so we need to create a user to authenticate:

 - This will ask you to set a password for the user. - Giving the first user the admin role is probably what you want.

 1.1.6 Add structure